AnalyticsApps/WeatherSimulator/README.md

 4. Running the script

-After installing RPM, Application will be available under /opt/WeatherSimulator
+After installing RPM, Application will be available under /opt/WeatherSimulator &nbsp;&nbsp;
 * The scripts will be available under /opt/WeatherSimulator/bin/
 * Configuration files are under /opt/WeatherSimulator/conf/
 * The application logs will be in /opt/WeatherSimulator/log/
 * The forecast output will be written to files under /opt/WeatherSimulator/output/

     ```